Bombing of Lüneburg: After the war

 Aerial view of the historic city center of Lüneburg in 2019.

 After the war ended, the Lüneburg airfield came under the control of the British Air Forces of Occupation; No. 652 Squadron RAF was based here from 1 December 1947 to 1 May 1949.
 Upgrading work took place in connection with the Berlin Airlift in the second half of 1949.
 No. 46 Group RAF disbanded here in October 1949.
 No. 54 Squadron RAF Regiment, a ground defence squadron, was located at Lüneburg in the later half of 1951, but was later moved to RAF Gatow in early 1952.

 In the Tiergarten cemetery, a burial site has been set up for the prisoners who died in the Allied bombing raid on 7 April 1945, as well as for those who were killed in the massacre a few days later on 11 April.
 A memorial stone was also erected in 1954.

 Destruction

 Compared to many other German cities during World War II, Lüneburg suffered remarkably little damage of Allied bombing campaigns during World War II.
 In total, 270 homes or 2.6% of the city was destroyed or damaged beyond repair.
 A total amount of 11,200 m3 of rubble was removed after the war had ended.
-608 people also died during the attacks, be it in the city itself or during the air raid on the prisoners in April 1945.
+608 people also died during the attacks, be it in the city itself or during the air raid which killed Allied prisoners in April 1945.